 The ACA will meet performance requirements when the ACA line of sight is separated from: the Sun by 45 degrees or more; the limb of the bright Earth by 10 degrees or more; and the dark Earth or Moon by 6 degrees or more.
-If these restrictions are violated, the star images may be swamped by scattered background light, with resulting noise on star position that exceeds the 0.360'' requirement $(1-\sigma, 1-axis)$ .
+If these restrictions are violated, the star images may be swamped by scattered background light, with the result that added noise on the star position will exceed the the 0.360'' requirement $(1-\sigma,1-axis)$.